EU leaders tackle inflation, energy shocks from Russia's war

 In May, the European Commission said the EU’s economic output would expand 2.7% this year and 2.3% in 2023 after 5.4% growth in 2021.
 Other forecasts have already downgraded growth prospects.
 As this year began, the bloc was still facing effects — including higher budget deficits — from the pandemic, which caused the economy to shrink 5.9% in 2020.

-The ECB has pledged to create a market backstop to protect the 19 countries that share the euro currency from market turmoil as it tackles record inflation of 8.1%.
+The European Central Bank has pledged to create a market backstop to protect the 19 countries that share the euro currency from market turmoil as it tackles record inflation of 8.1%.
 A selloff in the bonds of some euro nations was a central feature of the debt crisis a decade ago.

 “The next few months will be very difficult,” said European Parliament President Roberta Metsola, who attended the first day of the summit Thursday.